 Rather than go all out, aim to be versatile.
 Color-wise, stick within the realm of black and brown leather – or synthetic if that’s more your thing – and look for a smooth, rounded toe.

 Because you’ll likely be tucking them under your pants, make sure it’s fairly close-fitting and has few accents or details.
-While they might be inspired by cowboy boots, you don’t want to look like you’re going off to a rodeo.
+While they might be inspired by cowboy boots, they’re still different from what to wear to a rodeo.

 Look to Americana Influences

 That said, the iconic cowboy – in authentic and cinematic forms – exists within the broad pantheon of Americana imagery.
 While this gives you some idea about what the shoe should look like, it further presents a more gender-neutral, if not masculine-leaning, way of approaching heeled shoes.

 For one, lean away from its more ostentatious history – no bellbottoms and gold chains, in this case – and get inspired by classic western wear.